Ambulatory Training Experience

 - HIV Practice Forums for the development of clinic-specific practice protocols based on accepted guidelines.

 - Infectious Diseases Consultation: Fellows will evaluate patients referred for follow-up from the ID inpatient consultation service to develop an ongoing treatment plan.
 These are primarily patients seen by the fellow during hospitalization who have long-term need for infectious diseases follow-up, often because of prolonged antimicrobial therapy.
-They will also see patients referred directly to CID from other outpatient providers
+They will also see patients referred directly to CID from other outpatient providers.
+Our infectious disease PA can help facilitate seeing patients soon after discharge.

-- BMC Travel Clinic: Fellows will have one introductory clinic session at the start of their first year, and at least four sessions in their second year in the International Health Clinic.
-This clinic provides fellows with the opportunity to learn the principles of travel medicine and to diagnose and treat geographical diseases.
-Fellows will also provide health assessments for refugees.
+- BMC Travel Clinic: Fellows will have one introductory clinic session at the start of their first year, and at least four sessions in their second year in the Travel Clinic.
+This clinic provides fellows with the opportunity to learn the principles of travel medicine and to diagnose and treat tropical diseases.
+As part of this experience, fellows will help care for one of the largest cohorts of Chagas Disease patients in the country through our affiliation with Strong Hearts, a community-based screening program developed at our affiliated East Boston Neighborhood Health Center.

 STD/HIV Prevention Training Center of New England course